Forricide/still-feel-alive/Chapter 2.md

 Apparently there's a new, stylish gang in town.
 The *Undersiders*.
 Nothing in the news about them, but evidently Johnny Idgetown knows something that other journalists don't.
 They're actually employed by Parian ("the local fashion-slash-cape guru, with plenty of financial capital to back a covert advertisement"), and she custom-made their costumes.
 A subtle ploy to drive parahuman business: "It would be scandalous," Idgetown writes, "if it wasn't so genius!"

 The piece is accompanied by a photograph of the group.
 Shot from a window or something along those lines, it shows them riding gigantic monsters and trailing black smoke.
-Like the four horsemen, perhaps, but teenaged gang members, and less far less powerful.
+Like the four horsemen, perhaps, but teenaged gang members, and far less powerful.

 Their costumes mostly come off more intimidating than they do compelling, but maybe that's what capes are looking for?